BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 I. Framework

- 1. Uses Paxtools library, the BioPAX API.
+ 1. Uses Paxtools Java library, the BioPAX API.
- 2. Spring Framework (3.0) - to report errors (AOP), wire different modules, internationalize, and build web services (MVC).
+ 2. Spring Framework v3 - to report errors (AOP), wire different modules, internationalize, and build web services (MVC).
  3. Java 6 (or 5): VarArgs, generics, annotations, AOP load-time weaving (LTW),
  	@Resource and @PostConstruct annotations.
  4. @AspectJ AOP, LTW are very powerful things that much simplify intercepting the exceptions in paxtools.jar and other external libraries (e.g., in Jena RDF parser).
+ 5. Many popular free libraries.

 II.
 Validation

- 1. Rules are java classes implementing Rule<E> interface, basically, by extending AbstractRule<E> or its abstract sub-class.
+ 1. Rules are java classes implementing Rule<E> interface and extending AbstractRule<E>, where E is usually either a BioPAX class or Model.

-    Controlled vocabulary rule classes depend on a modified "Ontology Manager" (derived from one of PSIDEV software modules, thank you!) and its configuration file (obo.properties) to check controlled vocabulary terms.
+    Controlled Vocabulary class rules extend AbstractCvRule and use CvRestriction and OBO Ontology Manager (derived from PSIDEV EBI sources, thank you) to lookup for valid ontology terms and synonyms.

-    Rules may call other rules, but usually it is not required/desired, and they are better keep simple and independent.
+    (Rules may call other rules, but usually it is not recommended, for they are better keep simple and independent.)

- 2. Post-model validation mode
+ 2. Post-model validation mode means:
-    - read a BioPAX file, build the model, and check all the rules.
+    - check all the rules/objects after the BioPAX model is built (created in memory or read from a file).

- 3. Real-time (AOP) validation mode
+ 3. Fail-fast mode means two things:
-    - catch/log all the "external" errors
-    - catch/log syntax and BioPAX errors during the model is being read/built
+    - catch critical BioPAX and/or RDF/XML syntax errors during the model is being read/built (parser)
-    - check before/after any BioPAX element is modified or added to the model.
- 4. Fail-fast mode (the number of not fixed errors per validation/report is limited)
+    - the number of not fixed errors per validation/report is limited;

 III.
 Errors, Logging, Behavior (actions to undertake)
  1. Logging
     - commons-logging and log4j
  2. Errors
-    - Spring AOP, MessageSource, resource bundles, and OXM (JAXB) are used to collect errors, translate into messages, and create the validation report.
+    - Spring AOP, MessageSource, resource bundles, and OXM (JAXB) are used to collect errors, translate into human-readable messages, and create the validation report.
  3. Configuring
-    - behavior (i.e. level), mode, error categories and messages are configured in properties files
- 4. Some of errors can be ignored during the model import (e.g. cardinality constraints).
+    - behavior (level), error types (code, category), and message templates are configured via resource bundles: rules.properties, codes.properties, profiles.properties (in theory, one can have, e.g., /rules_fr_CA.properties on the app classpath to see messages in the other language)

 ******************************************************************************